 What is the possible city, and how do we get there?

-Hi there!
-I am Patrick M. Lydon, an ecological artist and regenerative urbanist practitioner who grew up in Silicon Valley, and has lived in East Asia since around 2011.
-I run a creative urban ecology studio called City as Nature, and have written about cities for books like the Routledge Handbook of Urban Ecology, Nature-Based Solutions for Cities, BiodiverCities by 2030, and publications like Landscape Architecture Frontiers, YES!
+Today I run a creative urban ecology studio in Korea called City as Nature, and have written about cities for books like the Routledge Handbook of Urban Ecology, Nature-Based Solutions for Cities, BiodiverCities by 2030, and publications like Landscape Architecture Frontiers, YES!
 Magazine, Kyoto Journal, and The Nature of Cities, where I have been arts editor since 2015.
-Previously, my partner and I spent three years producing the documentary Final Straw: Food, Earth, Happiness, part of the award-winning Global Environmental Justice collection used in university courses throughout North America (Turtle Island).

-Every fortnight, I publish a new illustrated story, exploring cultural 'riffs' on what cities can be.
-These stories are not about the cities we currently inhabit, but rather, about uncovering the cities we could inhabit.
+The writings here at The Possible City however, are a little different.
+Every week, I publish a new illustrated story, exploring how cities transform when we become more aware of the interconnections — between ourselves, our cities, and this nature.
+These stories are not always about the cities we currently inhabit, but rather, about uncovering the cities we could inhabit.

 More About The Author